 Be a Part of the Krispy Kreme Challenge

-When you’re living in Raleigh, be prepared to indulge in Carolina barbecue!
-There are two styles of barbecue popular in North Carolina: Eastern and Lexington.
-Eastern style involves cooking a whole pig over wood coals and using a vinegar and pepper sauce, while Lexington style uses only the pork shoulders and complements it with ketchup, vinegar, and brown sugar.
-There are many debates about which is best, but luckily you can find both in Raleigh!
-Order More Cowbell (brisket topped with peppers) or Lo Lo’s Pulled Pork at City Barbecue.
-Fill up on Brunswick Stew, Hand Chopped BBQ Pork Sandwiches, and Banana Pudding at Ole Time Barbecue.
-Head to The Pit—one of the best places for BBQ in Raleigh—and try their delicious Barbecue Fries, Mac & Cheese, and Chopped BBQ Turkey.
-Big Al’s BBQ is another amazing Raleigh restaurant for tasting BBQ Pork Platters and Beef Brisket Sandwiches.
+Enjoy two popular North Carolina styles of barbecue while living in Raleigh: Eastern and Lexington.
+Eastern style involves cooking a whole pig over wood coals and using vinegar and pepper sauce—while Lexington style uses only the pork shoulders with ketchup, vinegar, and brown sugar.
+Whichever you prefer, you’ll find them in abundance at various Raleigh barbecue restaurants.
+Order More Cowbell (brisket topped with peppers) or Lolo’s Pulled Pork at City Barbecue.
+Fill up on Brunswick Stew, BBQ Pork Sandwiches, and Banana Pudding at Ole Time Barbecue.
+Head to The Pit—one of the best places for barbecue in Raleigh—for delicious Barbecue Fries, Fried Mac N’ Cheese, or Chopped BBQ Turkey.
+Or sample a BBQ Pork Platter or Beef Brisket Platter at Big Al’s BBQ.

 Moving to Raleigh soon?
 With convenient storage facilities throughout the area, Extra Space Storage can help with your transition.
 Find a storage unit near you!